openharmony/arkcompiler_ets_frontend/arkguard/README.md

 **What property names should be kept?**

-Property obfuscation will not obfuscate the string literals and properties that are accessed dynamically.
-So for safety, we would suggest keeping all property names that are accessed dynamically.
+For safety, we would suggest keeping all property names that are not accessed through dot syntax.

 Example:
 ```